kowsikgelli/Lottery-eth-dapp/README.md

 Now navigate to this [link](http://localhost:3000/)

-You will see a nice form like this
+You will see our Lottery Dapp :blush:

 ![LotteryDapp](https://drive.google.com/uc?export=view&id=1LJXDNQ2OkMvxgLYrW6TWn-8azBnGNxkI)

 Happy Hacking :smiley: